Truth and Reconciliation Through Sports

 For Youth Teams U9 to U18

 Phase 1 of hockey is now Closed.
-Phase 2 is now open.
-For all Minor Hockey Teams U9-U18
+Phase 2 is now Closed October 31, 2022.
+For all Minor Hockey Teams U9-U18 Teams will now be put on a Waitlist.

 Why orange jerseys?